Oree Banks

 Oree Banks (born c.
 1936) is an American former college football player and coach.
-He served as the head football coach at South Carolina State University from 1965 to 1972 and at West Virginia State University from 1977 to 1983, compiling a career college football head coaching coaching record of 76–63–3.
+He served as the head football coach at South Carolina State University from 1965 to 1972 and at West Virginia State University from 1977 to 1983, compiling a career college football head coaching record of 76–63–3.
 Banks was the first African American to be hired as a full-time assistant coach in the history of the University of South Carolina.